Edward Olivares Player Props: Royals vs. Phillies

 Edward Olivares At The Plate

-- Olivares is hitting .252 with 17 doubles, four triples, six home runs and 15 walks.
+- Olivares has 17 doubles, four triples, six home runs and 15 walks while hitting .248.

-- Olivares will look to extend his four-game hitting streak.
-He's batting .278 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.